SaiTejaReddy-Yerra/Hospitality-Revenue-Insights-PowerBI/README.md

 14. *WoW* – Week on Week is the metric to compare the performance change over the week.

 ### Filters Used
-1. **Filter by Properties**
+1. *Filter by Properties*
-2. **Filter by City**
+2. *Filter by City*
-3. **Filter by Status**
+3. *Filter by Status*
-4. **Filter by Platforms**
+4. *Filter by Platforms*
-5. **Filter by Month**
+5. *Filter by Month*
 6. *Filter by Week*

 ## Steps taken to build Dashboard
+- Data Import and Transformation
-- Imported all the data in Power BI
+Imported all datasets into Power BI.
-- Performed Data Transformation using Power Query
+Performed necessary data transformations using Power Query.

-- Then, established relationship between the tables, obtained STAR Schema in Data Model View.
+- Data Modeling
+Established relationships between tables to create a STAR schema.
-- Created calculated columns and measures using DAX (Data Analysis Expression)
+Created calculated columns and measures using DAX.

-- Started building Dashboard
+- Dashboard Creation
+Designed the dashboard based on stakeholder mock-up.
+Implemented key metrics and additional insights.

 ### Data Transformation